Why are so many copywriters shy about showing their work?

 As they flipped the pages I was expected to be silent.
 The thinking was that the work had to speak for itself (that’s how the target audience was going to experienced it, so if a commentary was required it was obviously inadequate).
 They might ask some questions, but it was definitely a case of “don’t speak unless you are spoken to.”
 Babbling on about how much I loved language was the quickest way to get shown the door, probably with a boot up the backside.

-The employment landscape has changed and now that we’re in the “gig economy”.
+The employment landscape has changed and now we’re in the “gig economy”.
 “Real jobs” are somehow out of fashion as people float from one short term assignment to another.

 So have “real job titles” gone the same way?
 Is the term “copywriter” something you can apply to yourself as and when you fancy a writing gig?
 Is it OK to “fake it till you make it”?
 In a world where perception is everything does merely saying something with conviction make it true?